SuperOfficeDocs/superoffice-docs/docs/en/document/templates/learn/create.md

 ## Add merge field to quote template

-To use all tags, first go to the Quote Settings in Admin and enable all fields.
-Fields on Quote Line that are not enabled will have blank values for their tags – even if you add data to the database manually.
+Fields on quote line that are not enabled will have blank values for their tags – even if you add data to the database manually.
+To use all tags, go to the quote settings in Settings and maintenance and enable all fields.

+To insert fields into your template, you can use one of the following methods:

+### Method 1: Use the Field dialog

+1. Place the cursor where you want to insert the field.

 1. Click **Insert** > **Quick Parts** > **Field**.

     ![Quick Parts -screenshot][img1]

+1. In the **Field names** list, type "merge" to highlight **MergeField**.

-2. In **Field names**, find MergeField.
-In **Field properties**, type your [field name][3]:
+1. In **Field properties**, type your [field name][3](without «»):

     ![Field properties -screenshot][img2]

-3. Click **OK** and the variable will be inserted in your document:
+1. Click **OK** and the variable will be inserted in your document:

     ![Insert MERGEFIELD -screenshot][img3]

+### Method 2: Copy and paste existing fields (quickest)

+1. **Copy** an existing field from the template.
+Ensure you copy the entire field, including the «» brackets.

+2. **Paste** the field into your template where needed.

+3. Right-click the pasted field and select **Edit fields**.

+4. In the **Field name** box under **Field properties**, enter or paste the new field name (without «»).

+5. **Click OK**.

-### Calculations
+## Calculations

 You can perform calculations with the merge fields.

-#### Net price per unit
+### Net price per unit

 To show the price per unit after discounts, you can add a merge field like this: